Walt-Codes/Chess/README.md

 # Chess
-This is a chess game.
+This is not a chess game.